 Electricity

 Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
-Some original fittings evident.
+One or two older fittings and skirting mounted skirtings noted.